 The research conducted by Ellipsos and the American Christmas Tree Association – both using comparative life cycle approaches – found that real trees generate less greenhouse gas emissions per Holiday season than artificial ones, but that this changes the longer your artificial tree is around for because the emissions are divided over many years.

 An artificial tree has to be in circulation for at least 8 years – but ideally 20 – to reduce its carbon footprint.
 So, if you can find a good quality one in the secondhand market and take good care of it with proper storage, it can continue its journey long after you’re finished with it.
-Here’s how to safely engage in the secondhand market during COVID-19.
+Here’s a guide for how to navigate the secondhand market during the Holidays.

 4) Get a Norfolk Island pine